AntonNovak/Aera/README.md

 ## Contributing

 We love contributions!
 Feel free to open issues for bugs or feature requests.
 To contribute to the docs, check out the `/docs` folder.

-## Local Setup

-To learn more about the library, check out the [local setup 📕](https://docs.browser-use.com/development/local-setup).

 [![Twitter Follow](https://img.shields.io/twitter/follow/Aera?style=social)](https://x.com/AeraSolana)